rabbitmetrics/langchain-13-min/README.md

 # langchain-13-min

 This is a fork of the code/notebook used in the YouTube video [LangChain Explained in 13 Minutes](https://youtu.be/aywZrzNaKjs) by Rabbitmetrics.
-The code is slightly modified from the original to use the *Azure* OpenAI LLMs.
+The code is modified from the original to use the *Azure* OpenAI LLMs and the *Azure* Cognitive Search service for vector search.

 ## What is LangChain?